New, deadly drug called “gray death” found in Louisiana; officials say just touching it could kill you

 Officials say if you come across this drug, you should not pick it up or even touch it.
 Instead, you should report it to authorities.

-The first sample of “gray death” in Louisiana was recently recovered from suspects from the Lake Charles area who were traveling across St. Mary Parish.
+The first sample of “gray death” in Louisiana was recently recovered from suspects from the Lake Charles area who were traveling through St. Mary Parish.